A post-Trump test for Democrats looms in Virginia election

 Meanwhile, Youngkin has not played the part of an angry Trump loyalist.

-A former private equity executive, he devoted more than $20 million of his personal fortune to a monthslong advertising campaign defining himself as an affable, suburban dad in a fleece vest.
-He's not campaigned with Trump or any high-profile Republicans, though it remains unclear whether he'll dial in to a Trump telerally on Monday.
-He often dodges questions on thorny policy questions.
+A former private equity executive who often dodges questions on thorny policy issues, Youngkin devoted more than $20 million of his personal fortune to a monthslong advertising campaign defining himself as an affable, suburban dad in a fleece vest.
+He has not campaigned with Trump or any high-profile Republicans, and he told reporters he would not be involved with a Trump telerally on Monday.

 To connect with the party's base, Youngkin seized on conservatives' frustrations with schools over pandemic policies and race and diversity education.
 He’s benefited from a network of parent groups, some led by political professionals with ties to the GOP and Trump administration, activated in key suburbs.
 He ran an ad featuring a mother and GOP activist who eight years ago led an effort to ban “Beloved,” the Pulitzer Prize-winning novel by Black Nobel laureate Toni Morrison, from classrooms.